abenayed-XGL/IRIS/Opportunities/index.md

 HKUST values diversity and welcomes applications from all qualified individuals.

-Interested candidates should email a complete application package to [eebenayed@ust.hk](mailto:eebenayed@ust.hk), consisting of the following:
+Interested candidates should email a complete application package to [Prof. Ahmed Ben Ayed](mailto:eebenayed@ust.hk), consisting of the following:

 * A cover letter stating your research interests and experience, and how they relate to one of the positions described above
 * A curriculum vitae, including the names and contact information of two or three academic or professional references